xieruishen/Atari_with_RL/index.md

 ![mountain_car_runtime](./images/moutain-car-linear-testing-after-151-episodes.gif)

 ### Policy Gradients
-While Q Learning works to approximate a Q function using a NN, the Policy Gradient approach seeks to directly optimize in the policy space.
-Concretely, the policy gradient network directly outputs action probabilities given the current state, while Q learning outputs a likelihood of probable future reward for each action given the current state.
-I chose to write my model as a policy gradient network as [it has been show](https://arxiv.org/abs/1602.01783) that policy gradients work better than DQN when tuned well.
-Policy gradients are also considered to be more widely applicable then DQNs, especially in situations where the Q function is too complex to be learned.

 ### [Lunar Lander](https://gym.openai.com/envs/LunarLander-v2/)
 This environment is a simulated "lunar landing," where the agent is tasked with landing a vehicle on a randomized "surface of the moon" using 3 engines.
 This is a standard environment in the OpenAi gym, and information about the reward schema can be found at the link above.
 One important note: to speed up training time, I limited the length of episodes from 1000 frames to 400 frames.
 This is still plenty of time for the agent to land, but cuts down on unproductive time spent hovering above the lunar surface.